Take our free CIR health check

 Provisions are also included to ensure that making a PBIE election does not result in a group having higher restrictions than it would have without the exemption.
 This is achieved by effectively giving the lower restriction from two sets of calculations - the positions ‘with’ and ‘without’ the exemption.
 For example, if the group’s overall net interest expense falls below the £2m de minimis, a full deduction will be ensured even if this includes related party interest not covered by the exemption.

-Loans from related party lenders will also be within the scope of the exemption if:
+Pre-existing loans from related party lenders will also be within the scope of the exemption if:

 - The loan was entered into before 13 May 2016, and